 Answer: Yes.
-Purchasing Oregon Bicycle Accident Insurance is a very smart and cost effective way of gaining coverage especially if you do not have automotive insurance or if you only have the Oregon mandated minimum coverage.
-For example, a typical Oregon bicycle insurance policy can be purchased for under $25 per month that provides $100,000 worth of liability coverage (covers the injuries or property damage you may cause to a bother people for which you are held legally liable), $10,000 worth of medical coverage and $25,000 worth of vehicle contact protection (think of this as coverage for a hit-and-run accident or been struck by a driver who doesn’t have insurance or enough coverage to pay for your injuries).
+Purchasing Bicycle Accident Insurance is a very smart and cost-effective way of gaining coverage, especially if you do not have automotive insurance or if you only have the Portland-mandated minimum coverage.
+Speak to a Portland car accident attorney to give you further direction on auto insurance.
+For example, a typical bicycle insurance policy can be purchased for under $25 per month that provides $100,000 worth of liability coverage (covers the injuries or property damage you may cause to a bother people for which you are held legally liable), $10,000 worth of medical coverage and $25,000 worth of vehicle contact protection (think of this as coverage for a hit-and-run accident or been struck by a driver who doesn’t have insurance or enough coverage to pay for your injuries).
 This type of policy will also cover damage to your personal property (bike, spare parts, clothing, etc…).

 At Mayor Law, it is our goal to help people who have been injured in a bicycle accident achieve justice and restore their lives.
-Portland bicycle accident attorney Travis Mayor will help you by reducing the hassles and inconvenience while you recover, while maximizing your financial compensation.
+Portland bicycle accident attorney Travis Mayor will help you by reducing the hassles and inconvenience while you recover and maximizing your financial compensation.
 Travis Mayor has recovered millions of dollars for his bicycle accident clients.
 For every client, Travis offers personal service with proven results.
-Please review our clients’ personal accounts of working with Travis Mayor: Google+, Yelp, and AVVO pages.